DegreeCalc

 The Mechanics: What You Are Actually Claiming

-The student loan interest deduction is an above-the-line adjustment to gross income under IRS Section 221.
+The student loan interest deduction is an above-the-line adjustment to income.
 Per IRS Publication 970, you can deduct the lesser of: (a) your actual interest paid on qualifying student loans during the tax year, or (b) $2,500.
-The deduction is claimed on Schedule 1 of Form 1040 — no itemizing required, which means it applies even if you take the standard deduction (as roughly 90% of taxpayers now do).
+The deduction is claimed as an adjustment to income, so it can apply even if you take the standard deduction.

 The practical result: the deduction reduces your Adjusted Gross Income.
 Lower AGI cascades through your return in ways most borrowers do not track — it affects your eligibility for Roth IRA contributions, the premium tax credit on ACA marketplace health plans, and even the income figure used to calculate income-driven repayment (IDR) monthly payments at your next recertification.